Stressed Out by Debt? You’re Not Alone

 The Hidden Cost of Using Credit and its Impact on American Society.

 Having high interest debt in today’s world can be a very stressful thing to deal with.
 Whether it’s student loan debt, credit card debt, auto loans, mortgages or the like—people carrying high amounts of debt are generally a lot less happy than those without it.
 Life happens, and oftentimes, life happens repeatedly, during the worst possible stretch of your adult life.
 And in all honesty, who’s to say that those of us carrying excessive debt are entirely to blame for our situation?
 We live in a society where we are constantly being encouraged to spend money with credit cards.
-They are easy to get and even easier to use.
+They are easy to get and even easier to use and all of this has made us much more prone to emotional spending.

 Since the beginning of the 21st century our social lives and societal norms have profoundly changed.
 We are all so much more connected and so much more isolated at the same time.
 News is reported instantaneously—so much so—that we question whether it’s fake news and take everything with a grain of salt before we accept any news as factual.
 Electronic credit and credit cards are no different.
 However, with the emergence of advances in electronic payments and credit cards, the change in our behavior is much less apparent.
 But the change is very much there, nonetheless.
 Products purchased online are drop shipped to our homes in a day or if you live in a major metropolitan city just a few hours (thank you Amazon Now!) and all our needs can be met by the click of a button.
 The psychological impact of this credit card usage is slowly weighing on the fabric of our society and undoubtedly leading to a nation slowly being engulfed by consumerism (even more so now—if this was already not the case prior to the advent of the information age).